 - Example projects demonstrate device and host driver implementations on Linux, Mac OS X and Windows.

 - Supports multiple endpoints: one control endpoint, two interrupt/bulk-in endpoints and up to 7 interrupt/bulk-out endpoints.
-(Bulk endpoints are forbidden for low speed devices by the USB standard.)
+(Note that the USB specification forbids bulk endpoints for low speed devices, but V-USB supports them to some degree.)

 - Transfer sizes up to 254 bytes by default, more as configuration option.